-As of March 31, 2013, we were in compliance with all terms as outlined in the credit agreement for each of the US Bank of America credit facility, the W.E.T.
-Bank of America credit facility and the Bank of China loan.
+As of June 30, 2013, we were in compliance with all terms as outlined in the credit agreement for each of the US Bank of America credit facility, the W.E.T.
+Bank of America credit facility, the Bank of China loan, DEG loan and the capital lease agreement.